KimGroup/HartreeFock_GPT/Prompt_template.md

 ## Construct full Hamiltonian after HF
 **Prompt:**
-You will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {HF_symbol}.
+You will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {Hartree_Fock_symbol}.
 You should first recall the Kinetic Hamiltonian {kinetic_symbol} is {expression_kinetic}.
 You should then recall the interacting Hamiltonian {int_symbol} is {expression_int}.
 You should then combine {kinetic_symbol} with the interacting Hamiltonian {int_symbol} after the Hartree-Fock approximation, which is the entire Hamiltonian {Ham_symbol} after Hartree-Fock.